Deploy Packages with SSIS

 The best way to become acquainted with the new tools, controls, and features available in Microsoft SQL Server Integration Services is to use them.
 This tutorial walks you through the steps to create an Integration Services project and then add the packages and other necessary files to the project.
 After the project is complete, you will create a deployment bundle, copy the bundle to the destination computer, and then install the packages on the destination computer.

 This tutorial is intended for users who are already familiar with fundamental file system operations, but who have limited exposure to the new features available in SQL Server Integration Services.
-To better understand basic Integration Services concepts that you will put to use in this tutorial, you might find it useful to first complete the following Integration Services tutorials: Tutorial: Creating a Basic Package Using a Wizard and SSIS Tutorial: Creating a Simple ETL Package.
+To better understand basic Integration Services concepts that you will put to use in this tutorial, you might find it useful to first complete the following Integration Services tutorial: SSIS How to Create an ETL Package.

 Source computer.
 The computer on which you will create the deployment bundle must have the following components installed:

-You must have permission to create and drop tables in AdventureWorks.
+Note!
+Make sure you have permission to create and drop tables in AdventureWorks or other data you use.

 Destination computer.
 The computer to which you deploy packages must have the following components installed: